GeorgKaltenbrunner/Excel_sync/README.md

 - The first argument is the seperator, to split the filenmane correctly.
 - The second argument is for the column name

+## Additional
+- The Code can be extended by the path if a excel file is in a different directory